rk1165/rk1165.github.io/docs/languages/java/more_java.md

 - Exception class represents the exceptions which are mainly caused by the application itself. `Npe`, `ClasscastException`
 - Diamond problem of inheritance: We have two classes B and C inheriting from A. Assume that B and C are overriding an inherited method and they provide their own implementation.
 Now D inherits from both B and C doing multiple inheritance.
 D should inherit that overidden method, which overridden method will be used?
 - An `InputStreamReader` is a bridge from byte streams to character streams: It reads bytes and decodes them into characters using a specified charset.
 The charset that it uses may be specified by name or may be given explicitly, or the platform's default charset may be accepted.
-- `InputStreamReader(InputStream in)` || `InputStreamReader(InputStream in, Charset cs)`
+- `InputStreamReader(InputStream in)` OR `InputStreamReader(InputStream in, Charset cs)`
-- Java `BufferedReader` class is used to read the text from a character-based input stream.
-It can be used to read data line by line by `readLine()` method.
+- `BufferedReader` class is used to read the text from a character-based input stream.
+It can be used to read data line by line using `readLine()` method.
 It makes the performance fast
-- `BufferedReader(Reader rd)` || `BufferedReader(Reader rd, int size)`
+- `BufferedReader(Reader rd)` OR `BufferedReader(Reader rd, int size)`
 - `read()` for reading a single character
 - `Files.readAllBytes` : Reads all the bytes from a file.
 The method ensures that the file is closed when all bytes have been read or an I/O error, or other runtime exception, is thrown.
 Intended for reading small files.
 - `Paths.get(path)` Converts a path string, or a sequence of strings that when joined form a path string, to a Path
-- In Java, an abstract class can implement an interface, and not provide implementations of all of the interface's methods.
+- An abstract class can implement an interface, and not provide implementations of all of the interface's methods.
 It is the responsibility of the first concrete class that has that abstract class as an ancestor to implement all of the methods in the interface.
-- A blocking, or synchronous, API is one whose methods block the calling thread until they complete.
+- A blocking or synchronous API is one whose methods block the calling thread until they complete.
 Of course, the concept of blocking (or nonblocking) only makes sense when these methods can potentially take a long time to complete (say tens of milliseconds to tens of seconds).
 - Another type of API, which is often called nonblocking but here we’ll call them semi-blocking (or semi-asynchronous), has methods that don’t block the calling thread for the duration of the operation.
 They only initiate an operation and return a future object.
 The future is then used to block and wait for the operation to complete at some other convenient time.
 - Finally, a third type of API, a true non-blocking, or asynchronous, API, also does not block the calling thread.
 Its methods take an additional parameter – a callback function which is code that will be executed (on some unknown thread) when the operation completes
-- Long.parseLong("AA0F245C", 16) to parse a hex to long
+- `Long.parseLong("AA0F245C", 16)` to parse a hex to long
 - system-level classes such as `Thread`, `OutputStream` and its subclasses, and `Socket` are not serializable.
-If your serializable class contains such objects, it must mark then as "transient".
+If your serializable class contains such objects, it must mark them as "transient".
 - Consider using the interface when our problem makes the statement "**A is capable of $doing_this**".
 For instance, Clonable is capable of cloning an object.
 Drawable is capable of drawing a shape.
-- Static method, can be called by null reference whereas non-static methods can't.
+- Static method can be called by `null` reference whereas non-static methods can't.
 - Consider using abstract classes and inheritance when our problem makes the evidence "**A is a B**".
 For example, "Dog is an Animal", "Lamborghini is a Car"
-- We can use the Object.hashCode() method to retrieve the hashcode of an object.
+- We can use the `Object.hashCode()` method to retrieve the hashcode of an object.
 - `Objects.hashCode()` is a null-safe method we can use to get the hashcode of an object.
 It only takes a single object.
 If we provide `null` we will get 0 back.
 - `Objects.hash()` can take one or more objects and provides a hashcode for them.
 - `System.out.println(1 + 2 + 3 + "Out" + 1 + 2 + 3);` prints `6Out123`